glajoie/torus_flow_spiking_network/README.txt

 Guillaume Lajoie January 2014 (http://faculty.washington.edu/glajoie/wordpress/)

+DISCLAIMER: This software was design for specialized scientific computation only and is not meant as a deployable product.
+As a result, some warnings may appear at the time of compilation and some parameter settings may lead to errors.

 The Torus_Flow (TF) suite is a python/cython code implemented to simulate a network of theta-neurons of arbitrary size receiving white noise inputs.
 The code can record total trajectories of any number of neurons as well as spike times and estimates of Lyapunov Spectra of any truncated size.

 #####################################################